svcoolaf/hybrid-todo/README.md

 ## Summary

-This is a demo app that has todo-list functionality.
+This is a demo todo-app.

 ### Dependencies